 Though fairly undemanding, blueberries need ericaceous (acidic) soil.
 Plant in a well-drained and moisture-retentive, sheltered sunny spot.
 They can also do well in light shade.

 Mulch the plant with bark compost, pine needles or composted sawdust.
 Avoid adding manure to your blueberry plants as this is too alkaline.

 If you absolutely feel the need, you can fertilise with sulphate of ammonia at 15g per sq metre.
 But be very careful not to exceed the dose as blueberries are sensitive to fertiliser levels.
 (We tend to stick to natural methods – mulching with pine needles and adding new ericaceous soil if needed or if re-potting).

 Water well in dry spells.
-They prefer rain water if possible.
+They prefer rain water (over tap water) if possible.

 Netting is usually needed to protect ripening fruit from birds.

 Some cultivars are partly or fully self-fertile, but it is best to grow a minimum of two different cultivars for cross-pollination to ensure reliable cropping and good berry size.